Patriots vs. Bills odds picks, predictions for Sunday Night Football

 How to make Bills vs. Patriots picks

-For Sunday Night Football in NFL Week 5, the model is leaning over the total, and also says one side of the spread hits in nearly 70% of simulations.
+For Sunday Night Football in NFL Week 5, the model is leaning over the total, and also says one side of the spread hits in nearly 70% of simulations in an A-rated pick.
 See what it is at SportsLine.

-Who wins Patriots vs. Bills, and which side of the spread hits nearly 70% of the time?
+Who wins Patriots vs. Bills, and which side of the spread hits nearly 70% of the time in an A-rated pick?
 Visit SportsLine now to see which side of the Bills vs. Patriots spread you need to jump, all from the model that is 39-20 on top-rated picks since 2024, and find out.